-- (1) Use the water injection pipe to inject about 2000 ml of water into the drain pan. - (2) Connect the power supply, and set the air conditioner to operate in the cool mode.
-Check the running sound of the drainage pump, as well as whether water is properly drained from the water discharge outlet. - (3) Stop the air conditioner.
+- Before the test, make sure that the water discharge pipeline is smooth, and check that each connection is sealed properly.
+Conduct the water discharge test in the new room before the ceiling is paved. - Connect the power supply, and set the air conditioner to operate in the cool mode.
+Check the running sound of the drainage pump, as well as whether water is properly drained from the water discharge outlet. - 3.
+Stop the air conditioner.
 Wait for three minutes, and then check if there is anything unusual.
 If the water discharge piping layout is not correct, the excessive water flow will cause the water level error and "EE" error code will be displayed on the display panel.
-There may even be water overflowing from the drain pan. - (4) Continue to add water until the alarm for excessive water levels is triggered.
+There may even be water overflowing from the drain pan. - 4.
+Open the test water cap, continue to add water (Figure 5.5 shows the water inlet) until the alarm for excessive water levels is triggered.
 Check if the drainage pump drains water immediately.
 After three minutes, if the water level does not fall below the warning level, the unit will shut down.
-At this time, you need to turn off the power supply, and drain away the accumulated water before you can turn on the unit normally. - (5) Turn off the power supply.
+At this time, you need to turn off the power supply, and drain away the accumulated water before you can turn on the unit normally. - 5.
+Turn off the power supply, remove the water manually using the drainage plug, and put the test cap back to the original place.